Welcome to Teaching with Zoom!

 What are Settings?

 Settings allow you to personalize your Zoom settings for your classes.
 When you log in with your credentials, any changes you make in Settings will apply to all the meetings that you open with your same credentials.
-Since BCTC and CUNY IT frequently make adjustments to Settings (they are the ‘administrators’) make it part of your weekly routine to check your Settings every week.
+Since BCTC and CUNY IT frequently adjust Settings (they are the ‘administrators’) make it part of your weekly routine to check your Settings every week.
 Here are a few Settings for you to consider:

 - Activate the Waiting Room for security.